 Concluding, the best conditions for seeing the most effective leaf coloration in the autumn occur when for a whole year the weather circumstances are favourable.
-A beginning of the vegetation season must be wet.
-Otherwise, when the spring is dry, especially at the beginning of the leaf growing season, the sealing barrier between tree branches and leaf tend to form earlier than normal.
+At a beginning of the vegetation season must be wet.
+Otherwise, when the spring is dry, especially at the beginning of the leaf-growing season, the sealing barrier between tree branches and leaf tend to form earlier than normal.
 It leads to early leaf drop, often before they have a chance to develop their coloration.
-The next aspect is big temperature fluctuation between day and night during the summer, especially late summer and autumn.
-When sunny day brings warm (not hot, because the temperature optional to photosynthesis process is about 24-25 Celsius degrees), and night is cool (between 8 and 15 degrees).
+The next aspect is the big temperature fluctuation between day and night during the summer, especially late summer and autumn.
+When sunny day brings warm (not hot, because the temperature optional to the photosynthesis process is about 24-25 Celsius degrees), and night is cool (between 8 and 15 degrees).
 Cool temperatures at night and abundant sunshine throughout the day destroy the chlorophyll more rapidly, which was explained earlier.
 Unlike cool, the cold temperature is detrimental, because it kills fragile leaves.
-The autumn should bring calm days without any gusty winds and rains.
-Sunny and peace days gives the time for the build-up of chlorophyll to fade entirely.
-Unfortunately, it’s still not clear how the autumn phenology of temperate forests tree species response individually to all these listed factors.
+The autumn should bring calm days without any gusty winds and rain.
+Sunny and peaceful days give the time for the build-up of chlorophyll to fade entirely.
+Unfortunately, it’s still not clear how the autumn phenology of temperate forests tree species responds individually to all these listed factors.
 However, we should expect diverse sensitivities to stressors in autumn phenology among various tree species.

 5. VARIETY OF THE PHENOLOGICAL AUTUMN AND FOLIAGE FALL TIMING